hamedrnik/secure_server/README.md

 Secure Your Server
 ==================

-A Linux Shell Script which is for CentOS 6.5.
+A Linux Shell Script which is to secure CentOS 6.5.
 This script is based on articles from cyberciti.biz.
 [1](http://www.cyberciti.biz/tips/linux-security.html), [2](http://www.cyberciti.biz/tips/linux-unix-bsd-openssh-server-best-practices.html)

 HOW TO USE IT